gaojie058/gaojie058.github.io/index.md

 - enhancing trustworthy when using AI-assisted qualitative coding applications;
 - utilizing a combination of quantitative and qualitative data to deliver empirical insights and artifact contributions.

+Please find my [CV](assets/img/CV_public.pdf) here.

+I am more then willing to work with undergraduate and master's students!
+Feel free to reach out to me for a chat at <ins>gaojie056[AT]gmail.com<ins>.